Just. say. no.

 Too much importance is placed on living up to those perfect Facebook or Instagram posts.
 These are not real!
 Good parenting is about spending time together and building lasting relationships

-For good advice on safe, appropriate equipment for a newborn, it’s hard to go past the Australian Consumer Association’s information.
+For good advice on safe, appropriate equipment for a newborn, it’s hard to go past the Choice, also known as the Australian Consumer Association’s (ACA) information.
 Some of the content is free, some you have to pay for, but the advice has no commercial bias, the products are tested and compared to the national guidelines and the information is practical and regularly updated.

 Life with a newborn is tiring and can be complicated, but don’t make it more difficult than it needs to be by thinking you have to look good all the time or need to buy and do all that extra stuff.